 By the early 1970s the Piece Hall had fallen in to disuse and was almost demolished, but local councillors (narrowly) voted to save the building, which was reopened to the public in 1976 with a major restoration and redevelopment of the courtyard "piazza" taking place in 2017.

-Today the Piece Hall houses an art gallery, shops and cafes.
-The building also featured in the film "Brassed Off" starring Pete Postlethwaite and Ewan MacGregor.
+Today the Piece Hall houses an art gallery, shops and cafes, with the piazza being used as a venue for concerts and other events.
+The Piece Hall also featured in the film "Brassed Off" starring Pete Postlethwaite and Ewan MacGregor.

 For more information please visit the official Piece Hall website.

 [N.B.
 Please mention the Eagle Intermedia Bronte Country website when making your enquiries.]